At current market prices, Dubai-based private jet operator says buying makes a lot of sense for frequent-flying HNW executives

 “It makes a lot more sense for three VPs to go from Dubai to Muscat, have a one hour meeting and be back in the office by the afternoon.”

 Mature markets “like the US, Europe, and South Asia” have realised this for a while, he says.
 The key difference there is that private jets are used as a corporate tool.
 “In the region you mostly see jet owners being principals at a large business, and they tend to use their jets as private jets,” says Dhamecha.

-“As the market opens up, high volume businesses will begin realising even more that corporate jets are a formidable corporate tool.”For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“As the market opens up, high volume businesses will begin realising even more that corporate jets are a formidable corporate tool.”transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.